May 7, 2026

 3. Fewer Handoff Failures Across Teams

 The biggest customer experience gaps show up at the seams between teams.
 Sales closes a deal, and support lacks context.
 Support resolves an issue, and success does not see it.
-Teams trying to centralize account communication across Slack and crm typically want a shared view of what is happening with a customer, across departments, in real time.
+Teams trying to centralize account communication across Slack and CRM typically want a shared view of what is happening with a customer, across departments, in real time.

 4. Automation That Improves Consistency, Not Just Efficiency